metabarcoding/obitools4-doc/content/docs/principles/_index.md

 ## The tagging system of {{% obitools %}}

 The {{% obitools %}} provide several tools to perform computations on the sequences.
 The result of such a computation may be the selection of a subset of the input sequences, a modification of the sequences themselves, or it may only lead to the estimation of some properties of the sequences.
-In the latter case, the {{% obitools %}} must store the estimated properties on the associated sequence.
-These new properties are annotations that have to be stored in the {{% fasta %}} or {{% fastq %}} file.
+In the latter case, the {{% obitools %}} saves the estimated properties on the associated sequence in a {{% fasta %}} or {{% fastq %}} file.
 To achieve this, the {{% obitools %}} add structured information in the form of a JSON map to the header of each sequence.
 The JSON map allows the results of calculations to be stored in key-value pairs.
-Each obitool will add one or more key-value pairs to the JSON map as needed to annotate a sequence.
+Each {{% obitools %}} command will add one or more key-value pairs to the JSON map as needed to annotate a sequence.